-Arts Collaboratory was founded in 2007 by two Dutch foundations DOEN and Hivos as both a funding program and a platform for knowledge sharing amongst visual artists’ initiatives in Africa, Asia, Latin America, and the Middle East.
-Its aim was to support the growing movement of artists initiatives that provide alternatives to the often lacking or inflexible established arts scenes in their local context, and to strengthen the south-south connections between these organisations.
-Soon after its beginnings the Mondriaan Fund joined, supporting the exchange between Arts Collaboratory linked organisations and the Dutch arts field.
-After a long consultation process in 2012, the program of Arts Collaboratory was re-designed in 2013.
-The new mission of Arts Collaboratory is to promote sustainable, collaborative and open visual arts practices that contribute to social innovation.
-Also, more emphasis is put on building a translocal community amongst the participants.
-In 2013, 23 participating organizations were selected to constitute the core of the community.
-In order to better facilitate the knowledge sharing and relation building process within the network, in 2013 Hivos and DOEN started a collaboration with Casco Art Institute: Working for the Commons, in Utrecht, the Netherlands.
+Arts Collaboratory was established in 2007 by two Dutch foundations, DOEN and Hivos, as a funding program and as a platform for knowledge-sharing among artist initiatives in Africa, Asia, Latin America, and the Middle East.
+Its aim was to support the growing number of artistic organizations providing alternatives to the oft-lacking or inflexible arts scenes in their local context, and to strengthen the South–South connections between these initiatives.
+Soon the Mondriaan Fund joined, supporting the exchange between Arts Collaboratory–linked organizations and the Dutch arts field.
+In 2013 the program of Arts Collaboratory was redesigned with a revised mission to promote sustainable, collaborative, and open visual arts practices that contribute to social innovation and emphasize building translocal communities among participants.
+From here, twenty-three participating organizations were selected by the funders to constitute the core of the community.
+To better facilitate the knowledge-sharing and relation-building process within the network, DOEN and Hivos initiated a collaboration with the arts organization Casco Art Institute in Utrecht, the Netherlands.

 Participating organizations 2013–2018: